kishoor-nm/DermexaVision/README.md

 - Human Skin Diseases (Image)
   https://www.kaggle.com/datasets/youssefmohmmed/human-skin-diseases-image

-The images were cleaned, reorganized, and split into training, validation, and testing sets for educational and research purposes.
+The images were cleaned, reorganized, and divided into training, validation, and testing folders for educational and research purposes.

-**Image copyrights remain with the original dataset authors.**
+**Image copyrights belong to the original dataset creators.**

 ---